 Have you ever looked down at your pup a thought they look like they have been crying?
-Their fur has dampened and the is a slightly dark brown or reddish mark that has being to appear under your dog’s eye?
+Their fur has dampened and the fur around the eye is a slightly dark brown or there’s a reddish mark that has appeared under their eye?
 Well, these are tear stains that have developed over time due to the weeping of the eye – something accompanied by a discharge.
+It’s called epiphora.

 The reason your pup has developed tears stains could be due to an eye infection called conjunctivitis.
 Just the same as it affects humans, our four-legged friends can suffer from an inflammation in the lining of the eye that can then produce mucus, pus, and discharge.
 As this infection takes hold, your pup will struggle to open their eyes due to the solidifying of mucus and discharge.
 This can be uncomfortable for your pup and may even distress them.

-Just like with us humans, our dogs can fall victim to the same health complaints such as the optic nerve disease, glaucoma.
+Just like us humans, our dogs can fall victim to the same health complaints such as the optic nerve disease, glaucoma.
 This condition occurs when pressure is placed on the eye, resulting in drainage difficulties in the eye and socket.
-If left unattended and untreated, the condition can become chronic, resulting in permanent damage to the optic nerve, causing blindness.
+If left unattended and untreated, the condition can become chronic, resulting in permanent damage to the optic nerve and ultimately can cause blindness.